Raymond James Financial

 RJF

 Raymond James Financial is a diversified financial services firm offering wealth management, investment banking, asset management, and capital markets services to individuals, corporations, and municipalities.
-It is a leading independent wealth management platform with over 8,900 advisors and $1.7 trillion in client assets, generating over 90% of revenue from the U.S. The current investor narrative centers on the resilience of its wealth management franchise amid market volatility, with recent quarterly revenue growth of 4.87% YoY and a focus on margin expansion and capital returns.…
+It is a leading independent wealth management franchise, with over 8,900 advisors managing more than $1.7 trillion in client assets, and derives over 90% of its revenue from the U.S. The current investor narrative centers on the company's resilience amid market volatility, its ability to grow advisor productivity and client assets, and the impact of AI-driven disruption fears on financial sector valuations, which have created potential buying opportunities.…

 RJF